gustavla/dcpu16/README.md

-# dcpu16
+# DCPU-16

-DCPU-16 emulator written in Rust
+DCPU-16 assembler, disassembler and emulator written in Rust 1.0.